mynameisfaatimah/Floss./README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: √ in progress_ / _complete_ / _no longer being worked on_.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- improving the overall of theme of site and adding more widgets to dashboard
+- styling buttons and adding more interactive features like hover effect, alerts, etc

 To do:
 - implement authentication features
-- Feature to be added 2
+- add api for dental resources componenet
+- add appointment calendar to view and add appointments as well as tracking dates of onset symptoms.

 ## Acknowledgements
 Give credit here.
 - This project was inspired by Dr. Kabani.
 Her ability to gain her patients trust, display of compassion and understanding helped a lot of people get the care they needed.
-The simpliest gestures like taking the time to explain treatments and allowing patients to brace themselves before begininning treatments or allowing them to gain their compsure by taking breaks went a long way.
+The simpliest gestures like taking the time to explain treatments and allowing patients get comfortable with being in the dental chair.

 ## Contact